220.127.116.11.8 The Reference Lines Tab

 Customize Fill Pattern between paired reference lines.

-Select the fill target lines from Fill To drop-down list.
+Select Fill To line(s) from drop-down list.
 It is consistent with the Fill To option in the Display table.
-If any Alternate Fill is applied, this drop-down list turns gray.
+If the Alternate Fill box is checked, this drop-down list is dimmed (unavailable).

-Customize the fill color and color transparency using the Color and Transparency options.
+- Customize Fill to for the selected line using the Color and Transparency options.

 Customize the label for reference line.